isklikas/iOS-GPX-Framework/README.md

 ============================

 This is a iOS framework for parsing/generating GPX files.
-This Framework parses the GPX from a URL or Strings and create Objective-C Instances of GPX structure.
+This Framework parses the GPX from a URL or Strings and create Swift Instances of GPX structure.

 How to build?